Cost of Living in Arlington, MA: Housing and Income Analysis

 Get Free QuotesFrequently Asked Questions

-The median home value in Arlington is $885,000, though the current Zillow Home Value Index is higher at approximately $1,045,452.
+The median home value in Arlington is $885,000, while the Zillow Home Value Index (ZHVI) indicates a higher current market figure of $1,045,452.